buildo/retro/docs/toctoc/guides/token-based-authentication-flow.md

 ---

-This flow allows to implement the common signup, login and authentication functionalies of a web application.
+This flow allows to implement the common signup, login and authentication functionalities of a web application.

 ## Authentication domains